 Alternative Breaks are immersive service-learning experiences that occur over spring break each year.
 Participants travel around the country as a small cohort of 8-12 students, to work with nonprofits on service projects that meet the real-life needs of the local community.
 Working with a community partner will pave the way to unlocking your own potential as a leader and advocating for necessary social change.
 Spend your spring break establishing long-lasting friendships, expanding your self-awareness, and learning what it means to truly serve the needs of a community.

 Each Alternative Break trip will be led by two experienced student site leaders and be accompanied by an education partner—a faculty or staff member of the UO.
 Throughout the week your team will live and work together while participating in daily reflections, including discussion of root causes and establishing a shared vision of positive social change.

 We believe you are the leader of tomorrow, and we’re not the only ones.
 Many generous donors have helped us create scholarships to make sure you have access to opportunities to become the best leader you can be.
 Cost shouldn’t be a barrier for you developing as a leader and engaging with cultures across the country and the world.

-Become a Trip Leader
+Become a Trip Site Leader

 No two Alternative Breaks are the same.
 Our trip leaders are the foundations for every trip and bring unique perspectives and strengths to guide participants, while learning more about their own leadership styles.
-As a trip leader, you will further your own leadership development through facilitating team meetings, researching and preparing materials for participants, and experiencing the trip alongside participants.
+As a trip site leader, you will further your own leadership development through facilitating team meetings, researching and preparing materials for participants, and experiencing the trip alongside participants.
 You will return with marketable skills, new perspectives, and experiences that will guide your future.
 Think you’re up for the challenge?